matthewmackey/config-mgmt/ansible_root/COMEBACKTO.md

   however, setting the values to blank values there causes a dnsmasq.conf config file error on service startup.
 Need to figure out a way to comment out the "domain" and "address" variables in dnsmasq.conf if no value is supplied for them.

+* Restart docker daemon when resolv.conf is changed on a host
+* Extract dns_client tasks and dns_server tasks so dnsmasq is NOT installed on the clients (ie - lenovo)